 And they passionately believe they need someone (anyone) to help them.

-And, finally, the sooner they find the person to help them, the sooner they check that task off of their to-do list.
+Finally, the sooner they find the person to help them, the sooner they can cross that task off their to-do list.
+So it is urgent.
+It’s urgent to them.

-So before you say yes, make sure you’re saying yes for your right reasons.
-Until you know, answer with a pre-selected (and practiced) response.
-Something like the following will do:
+So, before you say yes, be sure you’re saying yes for the right reasons.

 - “I don’t believe I can do that right now.
 But I’ll review my schedule, and if I can, I will respond to you tomorrow.”